CartoDB/cartodb/doc/API.md

 #### sublayer.set(_layerDefinition_)

 Sets sublayer parameters.
-Useful when more than one parameter need to be changed.
+Useful when more than one parameter needs to be changed.
 See setSQL and setCartoCSS

 ##### Arguments